tamicheal/Financial_Project/README.md

 By following these steps, you can use EDA to gain insights into financial data and inform investment decisions and strategic planning.

-> **PS** I asked the Ask AI https://get-askai.app and will using it to ask questions! good questions I hope!!
+> **PS** This is a project to be scaled up as I go along next steps doing this in python language.

 # What is compensation operations?